freeolabini/freeolabini.github.io/README.md

 https://freeolabini.org

-Our esteemed colleague, Ola Bini, is being detained as a political prisoner in Ecuador.
+Our esteemed colleague, Ola Bini, is being persecuted in a political manner in Ecuador.
 Please take action to show your support:

  - Follow [@FreeOlaBini], tweet [#FreeOlaBini] and visit freeolabini.org for updates
  - Help support the family and legal effors by [donating to the crowd funding campaign][donate].